 - Keep Your Startup Safe from Legal Trouble

 Step 5: Determine your funding strategy

-How do you plan to fund your new travel agency?
+How do you plan to fund your new travel business?

 Unlike many businesses, there isn’t one tried-and-true path for funding a travel business.
 From personal funds to venture capital funding, it’s all a possibility.

-Many travel agencies are self-funded, due to the fact that they have low initial overhead and can be started fairly easily (though face stiff competition to stand out).
-“I didn’t get any funding at all apart from $2,000 borrowed from my dad for the website,” says Brady Hedlund, founder of Life Before Work.
+Many travel agencies are self-funded, since they have low initial overhead and can be started fairly easily (though face stiff competition to stand out).
+“I didn’t get any funding at all, apart from $2,000 borrowed from my dad for the website,” says Brady Hedlund, founder of Life Before Work.

 Looking into loans and a line of credit is also a good first move.
 “We developed banking and relationships with firm lines of credit and support, to ensure that as we started to deliver, funds were available to spend before the client paid the bill,” says Scott of ADDISON Yacht Charters.
 “Cash flow is critical to the appearance of a business’s success.”

 However, when it comes to financing your travel business, angel investment, and even venture capital funding isn’t completely out of the question.
 “We formed an LLC to start Project Expedition and closed a $300k seed round in January 2015 to help drive the development of our MVP (minimum viable product),” explains founder Jeremy Clement.